Tabernanthalog

 Tabernanthalog (TBG; developmental code name DLX-007) is a non-selective serotonin receptor modulator and putatively non-psychedelic psychoplastogen of the ibogalog group related to the iboga alkaloid tabernanthine but with a simplified chemical structure.
 It was developed by David E. Olson and colleagues at the University of California, Davis.
 The drug is being developed by Delix Therapeutics as a potential pharmaceutical drug for treatment of neuropsychiatric disorders.
+However, as of January 2026, tabernanthalog has still yet to enter clinical trials.

 Use and effects

 There have been informal anecdotal reports of the effects of tabernanthalog.
-It is said to be psychoactive and mildly hallucinogenic at sufficiently high doses and to have a long duration.
-Its hallucinogenic effects have been said to be similar to but weaker than those of serotonergic psychedelics.
-There were also reports of side effects like nausea, dizziness, stomach discomfort, and diarrhea.
-However, it is unclear whether the reports have always employed actual tabernanthalog.